ashd97/Demo_backend_for_SkinDeep/master_node/readme.md

-You can run postgres db in docker, but from a subjective point of view, it can only be if there is a need to limit app memory.
+You can run postgres db in a docker, but from a subjective point of view, you really need this if there is a need to limit app memory.
 Postgres has enough HA solutions, like Stolon, Patroni.

 This is just a sample.
 So cd to this folder then run